AbelMSG89/json-synchronized/docs/installation.md

 ### 1. Verify Installation

-After installation, you should see the JSON Synchronizer command available:
+After installation, you should see the JSON Synchronized command available:

 1. Open Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
-2. Type "JSON Synchronizer"
+2. Type "JSON Synchronized"
 3. You should see available commands

 ### 2. Test Basic Functionality